rodydavis/flutter_web/README.md

 Welcome to the Flutter Web Early Access Program.

-This repository contains the source code for an experimental [Flutter](https://flutter.dev/) Web runtime.
-Our goal is to add web support as a first-tier platform in the Flutter SDK alongside iOS and Android.
+This repository contains the source code for an experimental [Flutter](https://flutter.dev/) runtime for the Web.
+Our goal is to add Web support as a first-tier platform in the Flutter SDK alongside iOS and Android.
 The code in this repository represents a stepping stone to that goal by providing web-only packages that implement (almost) the entire Flutter API